-Nero (as the adopted son of Claudius, also therefore a Claudian) was the last of the Julio-Claudians.
-His reign (54-68 AD) was marked by more atrocities than any of his predecessors.
+Nero (who, as the adopted son of Claudius, was also therefore a Claudian) was the last of the Julio-Claudians.
+His reign (54-68 CE) was marked by more atrocities than any of his predecessors.
 He poisoned Claudius’ young son, Britannicus, murdered his mother Agrippina (after more than one attempt), divorced and executed his wife, Claudius’ daughter, and abandoned himself to various vices.

 The political situation under the Julio-Claudians